23 FAQs about commercial disputes

 If a barrister's opinion would be useful, your solicitor will know how to find the relevant expert, and will 'brief' (instruct) him or her.
 You can instruct a barrister directly under the Public Access Scheme, but it is more usual for a solicitor to do this on your behalf.

 13. How long will the court hearing take in a commercial dispute?

 That will depend on the nature of the case and the purpose of the hearing.
 The majority of claims never reach a court hearing because they settle before trial, or are discontinued for some other reason.
 Trials of cases allocated to the small claims track should take no more than a few hours, as they are relatively informal.
 Trials of cases on the fast track should not last longer than a day.
 Claims on the multi-track could last from a little over a day to many months, depending on their complexity.

-14. How will a judgment against me be enforced in a commercial dispute, or if I have a judgment in my favour, how do I enforce it?
+14. How will a judgement against me be enforced in a commercial dispute, or if I have a judgement in my favour, how do I enforce it?

 An attachment of earnings order can be sent to the debtor's employer, authorising them to deduct an amount from the debtor's pay cheque each pay day, and send it to a collection office, from which it will be sent on to the creditor.

 If the debtor has cash or other assets, but is refusing to pay, a third party debt order can be issued to stop them from removing money from their bank or building society account, and authorising the bank or building society to pay the creditor from the account.